QuEraComputing/tsim/docs/index.md

 samples = sampler.sample(shots=100)
 ```

-For circuits with detector and observable annotations,you can compile a detector sampler:
+For circuits with detector and observable annotations, you can compile a detector sampler:

 ```python
 c = tsim.Circuit(